terteruu/terteruu.github.io/index.md

 # About the Group

-Here is **Ye Group** led by **Prof. Jingqiang Ye (叶靖强)**.<br>
+Here is **Ye Group** led by **Prof. Jingqiang Ye (叶靖强)**.<br></br>
 Prof. Ye is an experimental particle physicist.
 His main research interests include the direct detection of dark matter, neutrinos, and axions using noble liquid detectors and the development of technologies for next-generation detectors.
-His group is involved with the XENONnT dark matter experiment and RELICS reactor neutrino experiment, and he served as Analysis Coordinator for the XENONnT experiment from 2022 to 2023.
+His group is involved with the XENONnT dark matter experiment and RELICS reactor neutrino experiment, and he served as Analysis Coordinator for the XENONnT experiment from 2022 to 2023.<br>
 If you are interested in any aspect of our group, you can feel free to contact Prof. Ye.
 Please email at *yejingqiang@cuhk.edu.cn*.

 <br>